batcomputer/SMeters/README.md

 The energy data was served in JSON format and finally viewed as a graph using the HighchartsJS plugin.

 ### Hardware Requirements
-1.Raspberry Pi 3
-2.RS485 to USB converter
+Raspberry Pi 3 and RS485 to USB converter

 ### Software Requirements
 1.Minicom